 Hardiness: Native from New York west to southeastern Nebraska, and south to northern Florida and eastern Texas.
 Will grow in USDA zones 5-9.

-When we ship: Available for SPRING 2019 shipping.
-Potted plants also available at the nursery this spring.
+When we ship: Available for EARLY FALL 2019 shipping.
+Potted plants also available at the nursery late summer/ early fall.

 Shipping restrictions: None.